 Bonus tip: If you’re buying gifts online be sure to purchase them with plenty of time for them to be shipped to you.
 Keep in mind that post offices are especially busy at this time of year and your item might take a few extra days to get to you.

-Fill out holiday cards.
 Starting now will allow you a few weeks to get all the cards filled out and in the mail on time.
-You might be someone who prefers to have lots of time and fill the cards out over a few days or weeks, or you might like to designate one afternoon to filling out all the cards.
+You might be someone who prefers to have lots of time and fill the cards out over a few days or weeks, or you might like to designate one afternoon to fill out all the cards.

 Bonus tip: Live Christmas trees will live nicely in your house for approximately 4 weeks, so you might want to hold off on putting up a live Christmas tree until end of November/early December.

-Bonus tip: When wrapping your gifts in advance it is a good idea to label them so you remember which gifts are for whom.
+Bonus tip: When wrapping your gifts in advance it is a good idea to label them so you remember which gifts are for who.

 And in the midst of it all, don’t forget the reason for the season!